david3651/aimlops/documentation/Module 1: Introduction and Foundation Setup - Hands-On Workshop.md

 1. Open your web browser
 2. Navigate to the Google Cloud Console and sign in

+   **Note:** If Organization is the default elected project profile participants need to switch by toggling from Organization to None, and afterwards select My Billing Account.

 3. In the **GCP Console Search Bar**, type `All Products` and select **All Products** from the drop-down
 4. On the All Products page, under **Management**, click **Billing**
 5. Select your billing account from the Billing screen